tachyonics/smockable/Documentation/Smockable.docc/Overview.md

 whatever is under test that expects an instance conforming to the `WeatherService` protocol
 3. Was able to `verify` that the mock method was called once
 4. Was able to `verify` that when the mock method was called it was called with "London" as the city.
-5. For functions with a single input, the `receivedInputs` will be a simple array of that type.
-For Functions with multiple inputs, `receivedInputs` will be an array of tuples with elements labelled according to the function's inputs
+5. `receivedInvocations` will be an array of tuples with elements labelled according to the function's inputs

 ## Test Error Scenarios